cse110-fa21-group24/cse110-fa21-group24/admin/pipeline/phase1.md

 If at any time new changes are pushed to the pull request, GitHub Actions will re-run all the linting, testing, and up to date with `main` checks.

 We currently have JSDoc configured in our repo, but we do not have a pipeline to automate creating and adding the docs to `main` yet.
 Currently, we can run JSDoc locally to generate docs, then push the docs and the changes to a pull request.

+We also have plans to create a workflow that builds our product in our `main` branch and then deploy the product to a website hosting service such as Heroku.